 – By Pratyaksha Pramana we mean knowledge-based through perception.
 It can be direct or indirect to any person.

 - Indirect perception – The knowledge happens based upon smriti or memory.
-For example, we all know how an apple looks like.
-This knowledge gets feed into our memory.
-So, whenever we see red-coloured and round shaped fruit, we can easily associate it with apple.
+For example, we all know what an apple looks like.
+This knowledge gets fed into our memory.
+So, whenever we see red-coloured and round-shaped fruit, we can easily associate it with an apple.
 Our memory directly categorizes it.

 Anumana Pramana (Assumption)